-- the replacement of existing power line facilities or supporting structures with equivalent facilities or structures, the minor relocation of existing power line facilities, the conversion of existing overhead lines to underground, or the placing of new or additional conductors, insulators, or their accessories on or replacement of supporting structures already built. without this Commission's having first found that said facilities are necessary to promote the safety, health, comfort, and convenience of the public, and that they are required by the public convenience and necessity.
+- i) the replacement of existing power line facilities or supporting structures with equivalent facilities or structures, the minor relocation of existing power line facilities, the conversion of existing overhead lines to underground, or the placing of new or additional conductors, insulators, or their accessories on or replacement of supporting structures already built.
 A notice of the proposed construction of such facilities must be made in compliance with Section XI.B herein; and - ii) an extension, expansion, upgrade, or other modification to existing electrical transmission facilities, including electric transmission lines and substations within existing transmission easements, rights of way, or franchise agreements.
 Compliance with Section III.B, herein, is required for these facilities; a utility may file a permit-to-construct application or claim an exemption under Section III.B.